preemptive/Protected-TodoAzureAuth/README.md

 This sample accompanies the MSDN Magazine article [*Detect and Respond to Rooted Android Devices from Xamarin Apps*](https://msdn.microsoft.com/en-US/magazine/mt846653), published May 2018.

-To set up and run this sample yourself, see [the Setting Up the Sample section](#setup).
+If you are using *Dotfuscator Community*, follow the [Setting Up the Sample section](#setup), to set up and run this sample.
+If you are using *[Dotfuscator Professional](https://www.preemptive.com/products/dotfuscator/overview)*, Dotfuscator's Xamarin integration has improved dramatically since it was first introduced.
+See to the [simpler integration instructions](https://www.preemptive.com/dotfuscator/pro/userguide/en/getting_started_xamarin.html) and the [protected-bugsweeper](https://github.com/preemptive/protected-bugsweeper/tree/protected-professional) repo for help setting up and running the sample with Dotfuscator Professional protection.

 About this Repository
 ---------------------